 You’ll need to contact each credit bureau separately and provide proof of your identity to initiate the freeze.
 The bureau will provide you with a PIN that allows you to freeze and later“thaw” your credit file with them.

-3. Check your credit reports for fraudulent activity
+3. Check your free credit reports for fraudulent activity

 It’s important to document everything — as detailed records of any suspicious activity will help authorities investigate, and also support your claims for chargebacks so you can clear your name with the bureaus and impacted vendors.